arcus-azure/arcus.observability/docs/features/sinks/azure-application-insights.md

                .Build();
 ```

-If the InstrumentationKey is stored as a secret in -for instance- Azure KeyVault, the `ISecretProvider` from [Arcus.Security](https://github.com/arcus-azure/arcus.security) can be used to retrieve the InstrumentationKey.
+If the InstrumentationKey is stored as a secret in -for instance- Azure Key Vault, the `ISecretProvider` from [Arcus Security](https://github.com/arcus-azure/arcus.security) can be used to retrieve the instrumentationKey.

 ```csharp
 using Serilog.Configuration;